mcules/esp32_rotor_controller/README.md

-# ESP32 Rotor Controller
+# ESP32-C3 Rotor Controller

 ## Overview

-This project is a WiFi-based rotor controller for an Azimuth-Elevation (Az/El) system.
-It is built on the ESP32 platform and allows clients to connect via TCP to control and monitor the rotor's position.
+This project is a WiFi-based rotor controller for an Azimuth-Elevation (Az/El) system, built on the ESP32-C3 platform.
+Clients can connect via TCP to control and monitor the rotor's position.
 The script uses the WiFiManager library for network configuration and provides various commands for interacting with the rotor.

+In the future, a web interface will be added to configure and manage the controller more easily.

 ---